openstack-archive/congress/doc/source/policy.rst

 builtin tables in their bare form, e.g. *lt(x,y)*.
 As of Ocata, bare references to builtins are deprecated.

-**Bare builtin references are deprecated as of Ocata.
-They will be removed in the Q release.**
+**Bare builtin references are deprecated as of Ocata.They will be removed in the Q release.**

 Here is a list of the currently supported builtins.
 A builtin that has N inputs means that the leftmost N columns are the inputs, and the